Latent Emissions, Chakaia Booker

 "I'm very excited about that (being a docent), but let me tell you, it was intensive training for nine months, for both the South Bend Museum of Art and the Snite Museum.
 We train for both.
 Talk about an amazing education in art history ..."

 A native of South Bend, the former Angie Rose and Phil were high school friends at St. Joseph's High School, but didn't start dating until they were seniors in college, she at Miami University and he, at Notre Dame.
-Today, they find themselves busy keeping up with their three sons, P.J., 20, a student at Indiana University; and Matthew, 18, and Luke, 15, both at St. Joseph's High School.
+Today, they find themselves busy keeping up with their three sons, P.J., Matthew, and Luke.
 A golden retriever, Charlie, rounds out the family.

 Becky Emmons, Friends Board of Directors